 But what if the quantity of motivation is not enough?
 For sure, a minimum amount of motivation is essential for living.
 But can there be such a thing as too much motivation?
 What if the more predictive factors in motivation involve the source of motivation?
 What if desirable and productive behavior requires a quality of motivation factor?

 Here are 10 things you probably did not know about employee motivation but should.

 - Motivation is a simple cause and effect relationship.
 As complicated as academics and researchers make it, motivation comes down to this: It begins with a signal that triggers an emotion, which triggers a behavior, which results in a response.

-- Random acts of motivation are unpredictable and sometimes dangerous!
-Motivation does not always results in desirable outcomes.
+2. Random acts of motivation are unpredictable and sometimes dangerous!
+Motivation does not always result in desirable outcomes.
 Motivation is not magic – you can’t flip a switch and expect good things to happen.
 Whatever you do to trigger motivation, the response you get positive and productive or negative and counter-productive.
 It all depends on how the employee is “hardwired.”

-- The quality of the source of motivation matters.
+6. The quality of the source of motivation matters.
 The signals that trigger the motivational cascade from emotion to response can be positive or negative.
-Subsequently the source might trigger a positive or negative attitude and mindset.
+Subsequently, the source might trigger a positive or negative attitude and mindset.

-- Intrinsic motivation is based on skills.
+9. Intrinsic motivation is based on skills.
 Beyond the most primal life survival skills, motivation is a learned behavior.
-As children we learn that certain behaviors provide payoffs.
+As children, we learn that certain behaviors provide payoffs.
 The more these payoffs reward us in some way, the more we repeat the behaviors.
 Unfortunately, some people become skilled at using counter-productive behaviors that over time harm themselves and others.